UCL-EO/geog0111/docs/sphinx/_build/html/_sources/001_Notebook_use.md.txt

-# Use of Jupyter notebooks
+# 001 Use of Jupyter notebooks

-This is a jupyter notebook designed to let you get used to notebooks, and to test your python and notebooks installation.
+This is a Jupyter notebook designed to let you get used to notebooks, and to test your python and notebooks installation.

 You can find much information on using notebooks on the [web](https://jupyter.org/), so you might start by exploring some of that.

 You should do the tasks in this notebook before the first class.
 We need to assume at that class that you have the basic familiarity with notebooks you will gain here.

 ## Introduction

 This is your first Jupyter notebook of the class.
 Jupyter notebooks will form the primary teaching and learning tool in this course.
 The format of the notebooks will be similar for all sessions.